cleiton01/home-credit-default-risk/README.md

 - 4-config

         This folder was created to store all configurable parameter that will be exposed.
+        This directory will also contain environment settings that are required for all process analysis.

 # Environment

 To manke more easy to reproduce the result presente here, all python libraries used will be available at "4-config/config_linux_env.yml" and could be used to create a new conda env.

 - Linux environment
         ```
         conda env create -f config_linux_env.yml
         conda source activate hcdr-project
-        ```